 When it comes to SEO, on-page and content are two of the most important ranking factors.
 This is why it’s important to have well-optimized content that is relevant to your target keywords.
 In this article, we’ll be taking a look at 1 John 18 and what it means for on-page and content optimization.

 Fix duplicate, missing, and truncated title tags

--The search engine results pages (SERP)
+-The top of search engine results pages (SERPs)

 Find and fix duplicate or missing meta descriptions

 When it comes to optimizing your website, one of the most important elements is your meta description.
 The meta description is the short piece of text that appears under your page title in the search results.
 It’s what encourages people to click through to your website, so it’s important to make sure that it’s effective.